dhrubomondol66/MediaLab_backend/README.md

 | `/auth/refresh/` | POST | `refresh` | Returns a new `access` token |
 | `/auth/me/` | GET | — | Requires `Authorization: Bearer <access>` |

-Access tokens are short-lived (15 min default); refresh tokens rotate and get blacklisted after use, which limits the damage if one leaks.
+Access tokens are short-lived (1 hour by default); refresh tokens rotate and get blacklisted after use, which limits the damage if one leaks.
 The frontend should store the access token in memory and the refresh token in an httpOnly cookie if you control both frontend and backend hosting, or in